 Clever shortcut through English town, 1982: runner to detach from mother van, co-ordinator to guide through – but overtaken by greyhound runner.
 “Ah’m nae waitin for him,” says Peter Wilson.
 “Turn left, turn left! gasps rapidly receding co-ordinator.

 Somewhere in Devon, 1973 and again 1982: everyone exhausted, behind schedule, near despair.
 Throw everyone into two vehicles, cut down the running interval.
 Miraculously the speed picks up, everyone feeding off each other’s encouragement or abuse.
 One runner clocks 18 mph down a hill in Devon.
 The last 150 miles pass in a blur of euphoria.
 Runners join hands to cross the final line at Land’s End – the record in Aberdeen’s!

 Footnote: On the last relay, two photographers accompanied the team – Frank Woods and Monty Orr.
 Frank donated to the participants a dozen wonderfully evocative photos of the event.
 A personal favourite perfectly captured the spirit of the enterprise – a lone runner in the headlights of a van at dusk against a brooding mountain.”

-(The 1994 Guinness Book of Records states that the Jogle record was broken by Vauxhall AAC in 76:58:29.
-However, although the Dornoch Bridge shortcut was not open until 1991, they had the advantage of using the Dornoch and Kessock Bridges reducing the distance run by at least 10 miles.
+(The 1994 Guinness Book of Records states that the Jogle record was broken in 1990 by Vauxhall AAC in 76:58:29.
+However, although the Dornoch Bridge shortcut was not open until 1991, they had the advantage of using the Kessock Bridge, which reduced the distance run by at least 10 miles.
 (The Kessock Bridge was opened in July 1982, several months after AAAC’s April 1982 run.)
 Since they only outpaced us by 25:39, it can be argued that the 1982 Aberdeen AAC team remains the best ever.
 Vauxhall AAC are free to disagree.)